Valcast/Valcast/README.md

 🌅 I'm aspiring to become Cross-platform Mobile Developer and Backend Developer

-🔭 I’m currently working on MapMates

 📫 You can reach me on Linkedin - Kacper Pełka

-🧑‍💼 Currently working part-time in Unilever, but I'm open to full-time job offers
+🧑‍💼 Looking for full-time job offers